Housing Support Worker

 ✨Prepare for Scenario Questions

 Expect scenario-based questions that assess your problem-solving skills and ability to handle challenging situations.
-Think of relevant examples from your previous work or volunteer experiences that showcase your approach to conflict resolution and support.
+Think of relevant examples from your previous work or volunteer experiences that showcase your approach to conflict resolution.

 ✨Ask Insightful Questions

-At the end of the interview, have a few thoughtful questions ready to ask the interviewer.
-This shows your genuine interest in the role and helps you understand the organisation's culture and expectations better.
+At the end of the interview, take the opportunity to ask thoughtful questions about the organisation and its approach to housing support.
+This shows your genuine interest in the role and helps you determine if it's the right fit for you.

 H